-The 6th International Horti Expo 2014 along with 9th International Flora Expo 2014 and 3rd India Potato Expo 2014 is scheduled to be held at Chandigarh.
-The Event's THEME PAVILIONS will be on “Fresh Fruits & Vegetables”, "Farm Machineries & Equipment”, “Potato Products & Technologies”, "Floriculture Wealth & Technology”, “Fresh Retailing” ,”Organic”, “Agri Finance & Insurance”, “Processing & Packaging “, “Cold Chain & Logistics”, “Seed, Agrochemical & Irrigation” and “Medicinal Herbal products" .
+With the growing impact of horticulture industry as a whole, the 7th International Horti Expo 2015 along with 10th International Flora Expo 2015, 4th India Potato Expo 2015, 9th International Landscape & Gardening Expo 2015 and Agrex India 2015 is scheduled to be held at Chandigarh.
+The Events' THEME PAVILIONS will be on “Fresh Fruits & Vegetables”, "Farm Machineries & Equipment”, “Potato Products & Technologies”, "Floriculture Wealth & Technology”, “Fresh Retailing” ,”Organic”, “Agri Finance & Insurance”, “Processing & Packaging “, “Cold Chain & Logistics”, “Seed, Agrochemical & Irrigation” and “Medicinal Herbal products" .

-The expo, which has as its Principal Sponsor the Ministry of Agriculture and its departments-- National Horticulture Mission, National Horticulture Board and Horticulture Mission for North East & Himalayan States is supported by Ministry of Food Processing Industries, Agricultural & Processed Food Products Export Development Authority (APEDA), Food Processing & Packaging Machinery Industry Association, Irrigation Association of India, National Medicinal Plant Board and Indian Flowers and Ornamental Plants Welfare Association.
+The expo, which has as its Principal Sponsor, the Ministry of Agriculture and its departments Mission for Integrated Development of Horticulture (MIDH), National Horticulture Board and National Centre for Cold Chain Development, National Mission for Micro Irrigation, is also supported by Ministry of Food Processing Industries, Agricultural & Processed Food Products Export Development Authority (APEDA), Food Processing & Packaging Machinery Industry Association, Irrigation Association of India, National Medicinal Plant Board, Food Processing and Packaging Machinery Industry Association, India and Indian Flowers and Ornamental Plants Welfare Association.

 Under Ministry of Food Processing Industry, preservation and value addition at farm level is a focus area and it also ensures the supply of quality food products to end consumers.
 On the other hand, the Ministry of Agriculture is aiming to double the production of all horticulture crops through NHM, NHB, HMNEHS and disseminating latest and modern practices of production and post harvest care.
-Thereby, it is also creating opportunities of mass employment for people in rural Indians areas by encouraging them to diversify from traditional crops to high value horticulture crops.
+Thereby, it is also creating huge employment opportunities for people in rural areas in India by encouraging them to diversify from traditional crops to high value horticulture crops.
 All this helps in long term economic development.

 Indian Cold Chain infrastructure is facing problems like lack of an integrated approach and efforts for effective policy formulation and information dissemination.
 Government investments worth Rs.
 18,000 crore to Rs.
 20,000 crore (42-46 Million $) are required over the next few years.